 This large and particularly beautiful footed stand was cast to hold the accoutrements of a betel nut set.
 Cast using the lost-wax process, it disassembles into

-two parts, and is the product of Minangkabaou brassworkers in West Sumatra.
-From West Sumatra, such brass items seem to have been exported to the rest
+two parts, and is the product of Minangkabau brassworkers in West Sumatra.
+From West Sumatra, such brass items seem to have been exported to the rest of

 The foot and bowl are wonderfully decorated with vegetal scrollwork, very much in keeping with the Minangkabau and Malay Islamic-influenced aesthetic.

-The item is in excellent condition, and has a pleasing subdued, golden colour.
+The item is in fine condition, and has a pleasing subdued, golden colour.